In This Article

-So with this in mind, we decided to research the foolproof yet simple ways to pick a healthy pineapple.
-It turns out that it's actually pretty easy once you know what to look for, so we'll walk you through the steps to choosing the best one and then share a few of our favorite summer recipes that all put the spotlight pineapple.
-Scroll through to master the three steps and then head to the kitchen to make the three vacation-ready recipes below.
+So with this in mind, we decided to research the foolproof, yet simple ways to pick a healthy pineapple.
+It turns out that it's actually pretty easy once you know what to look for, so we'll walk you through the steps to choosing the best one and then share a few of our favorite summer recipes that put the spotlight on pineapple.
+Scroll through to master steps to picking the perfect pineapple, and then head to the kitchen to make the three vacation-ready recipes below.

 The butt of the pineapple is where all the nutrients and sugars come from, so it's the most fragment section of the fruit.
-Many people think it comes from the crown of the pineapple, since it's the most decorative section, but that's actually the last part of the fruit to ripen.
-So if you want to see if it's ready, simply sniff the bottom of the fruit.
-A ripe pineapple should smell sweet, while a fragrance-free pineapple isn't ready to go home with you yet and a vinegar-like scent means it's rotten.
+Many people think it comes from the crown of the pineapple since that's the most decorative section, but that's actually the last part of the fruit to ripen.
+So, if you want to see if it's ready, simply sniff the bottom of the fruit.
+A ripe pineapple should smell sweet, while a fragrance-free pineapple isn't ready to go home with you yet.
+A vinegar-like scent means it's rotten.

 A perfect pineapple should have golden skin, but sometimes it can be tricky to tell if it's too ripe since green hues are also healthy.
 Look out for hints of green specks on the flesh of the pineapple, because if it's only yellow and beginning to go brown, that means it's past its prime.
 On the other hand, an entirely green pineapple means it will be a bit too firm.
 The golden rule is to make sure there's enough yellow coloring toward the crown rather than the other way around.